aisahil/instavote/README.md

 Example Voting (Instavote) App
 =========

-This is the line added for testing and vote app.
+#This is the line added for testing and vote app.
+#testing restricted branch rule

 Getting started
 ---------------